Kearney beats Webb City 5-0 in Class 5 state quarterfinal

 Remley talked about his junior pitcher after the performance.

-"He's thrown a lot of our big games and he just battles," Remley said.
+"He's thrown a lot of our big games, and he just battles," Remley said.
 "He's not going to light up the radar gun.
-But he's going to pitch.
-He's going to battle his ass off."
+But he's going to pitch."

 "We never could get a lot of anything squared up.
 We hit a few balls hard.
 (Helberg) throws his slider well in any count.
 He did a good job with his slider," Doennig said.
 "That's just baseball.
 Sometimes you hit them right at everybody and sometimes you dump them in behind everybody."